futbolpal/gitea-agents/.kilocode/rules/product.md

 - For each repository in GITEA_REPOS:
   - Query Gitea API for issues (open, unlabeled).
   - For each issue, check spawning condition: !reserved || (reserved && !hasProcWorker && !completed)
-    - Issue is completed if a PR exists that closes it.
+    - Issue is completed if it has ISSUE_LABEL_IN_REVIEW label.
   - For active PRs, query for comments and review comments.
   - For each comment, check spawning condition: !reserved || (reserved && !hasProcWorker && !completed)
     - Comment is reserved if it has 'eyes' reaction.